 Entrance and Security Checkpoints

-- Parks must reduce attendance capacity to ensure adequate social distancing.
+- Parks must reduce attendance capacity to ensure adequate social distancing (government guidelines are 25% of capacity).

 - Parties must maintain six feet minimum distance from others at ticket booths, security queues, inspection tables and park entrances.